Jamie3213/blog/site/app/content/posts/aws-blog.md

 We'll need to use several Identity and Access Management (IAM) roles in order to allow various resources to interact with one another and with other AWS services in a secure way, and I'll explain the permissions we're giving each role as we deploy them.

-#### CodeBuild Projects and EventBridge Rules

-In order to deploy a CI/CD pipeline, we'll also need to use things like AWS CodeBuild projects and Amazon EventBridge rules.
-Again though, we'll talk about these when we come to building the pipeline.
-If you don't want a CI/CD pipeline, you can happily ignore these resources and deploy new posts manually - if you do choose to go down that route, you also won't need an S3 bucket to store build artifacts.

 ### Resource Naming Conventions

 Throughout the post, I'm going to adopt a fairly standard approach to resource naming which will be as follows: